 - Florida: Both parties can have a lawyer in small claims court.

-- California: Lawyers are generally not allowed during the trial phase.
+- California: Small claims court Lawyers are generally not allowed during the trial phase.

 - Texas: Legal representation is permitted.